RGZM/3dea-gen/README.md

 to create defined sections on a 3d mesh and constructs angels on the sections

-usefull if you have a lot of cutting edges to analysing
+usefull if you have a lot of cutting edges to analyse

 ## software